 There’s never a bad time to visit New York—and yes, that includes winter.
-Believe it or not, it’s one of the best times to see our state at its most beautiful.
-The Northeast is notorious for winter storms, but they’re actually few and far between… and for most of the season, we simply enjoy a winter wonderland.
+Believe it or not, it’s one of the best times to see our state at its loveliest.
+There are numerous winter getaway spots where you can take your SUV rental New York to experience a lovely winter.
+While the Northeast is notorious for winter storms, they’re actually few and far between.
+For most of the season, we simply enjoy a winter wonderland.

-If you’re consider a visit to New York City during the winter, you may want to jump into your LaGuardia airport car rental and explore some of our nearby cities and towns.
+If you’re considering a visit to New York City during the winter, you may want to jump into your SUV rental New York and explore some of our nearby cities and towns.
 The Big Apple is beautiful this time of year, but sometimes it just doesn’t compare to the kind of peaceful snow-filled landscape you’ll only find upstate.
 Consider an SUV rental New York or a vehicle that’s known for doing well in the snow, and get ready to fall in love with New York’s winters.

 Hunter Mountain is a two and a half hour drive from New York City, and Hunter Mountain happens to be one of the best places to ski and snowboard in the state.
 Because it’s a resort destination, there are also plenty of great dining and shopping options for those who don’t ski or want to do other things as well.
 Hunter Mountain is actually the closest skiing destination to the city, so if you’re interested at all, it’s probably your best bet.